eg-be/ybforum/database/README.md

 # Database
 All data is stored in a mysql database.
-This page describes the required step to setup a new, empty database and import the required intial data.
+This page describes the required step to setup a new, empty database and import the required initial data.

 ## Prerequisites
 - A working installation of [MySQL](https://www.mysql.com).